Kieri Solutions has proven experience writing Business Continuity Plans / Disaster Recovery Plans.

 There will be an initial call with your management to identify the scope of the plan (for example, do you only want to focus on one critical system, or all business operations?).
 We will also work with management to identify key service levels such as the amount of time a system can be down and how much data can be lost.

-We will brainstorm a list of possible business impacts (such as fire, flood, cyber incident, and more).
+We will brainstorm a list of possible business impacts (such as hardware failure, flood, cyber incident, and more).
 This helps guide the questions later.

 There will be several calls, in-person visits, or screen shares with your technical experts to gather data about how the system is designed, how it is backed up, and what failover or redundancies are configured.
 We will also talk through various scenarios to see how the company would respond.